jflude/lancaster/README.md

 that causes them to quit.
 The meaning of the various values is as follows:-

 0       - no error
-1       - syntax error
+1-127  	- C library error (if errno < 128; cf. errno.h)
-2-19  	- Cachester library error (cf. definitions in status.h, after negating) 25-127	- C library error (cf. definitions in errno.h, after adding 10)
+128-192 - received a signal (cf. kill -l after subtracting 128) 200-205	- C library error (if errno >= 128; cf. errno.h after subtracting 70)
-128+	- received a signal (subtract 128 to determine which signal)
+220-255	- Cachester library error (cf. status.h, after negating)